-1. Are any other authorities or groups that should have access to the system? ☐ Yes - please specify below. ☐ No ☑ Unsure
+- 1. Are any other authorities or groups that should have access to the system?

+- $\Box$ Yes please specify below.

+- □ No

+- ⊠ Unsure

 Please specify:

-Hard to comment on this until the proposed central registry scope is known.
+Until the scope and use of the proposed central registry is known I can not comment on who should have access.
+However the basic principles of privacy and a valid need to know must be applied at any party being considered for access.

+What safeguards will be in place to ensure the information contained in the registry will only be accessed for legitimate and approved activities.

-2. What type of access should they have?
+- 2. What type of access should they have?

-☐ View their own records
+- $\boxtimes$ View their own records

-☐ Update their own records
+- ☑ Update their own records

-☐ View all records
+- ⊠ View all records

-☐ Update all records
+- □ Update all records

-□ Approve changes to records
+- $\boxtimes$ Approve changes to own records